j19sch/building-an-api-testing-framework/exercises/exercise_3.md

 Create an API clients module as an abstraction layer between the API and your tests.

 You could do this using either functions or classes.
-However, because of something we want to do in exercise 5, you should use classes
+However, because of something we want to do in exercise 5, you should use classes.

 ### Apiclient class